Don't do or say anything that could damage India's image: Venkaiah Naidu to RS members | Law-Order

 ''We shouldn't give them such a scope because unity, integrity, safety and security of the nation is vital for all,'' he said.

-Naidu said every stage of passing laws offers opportunities to oppose or support a bill.
+Naidu said every stage of passing Bills offers opportunities to oppose or support it.

-''You have the power to block a legislation provided you have the numbers.
-One cannot obstruct physically.
-Then that is the negation of democracy,'' he said.

-Stressing that the mantra for democracy is ''discuss, debate and decide'', he said let the government propose, the opposition oppose and the House dispose as there is no other way out.
+Let the government propose, the opposition oppose and the House dispose as there is no other way out, Naidu said.

 Opposition members have accused the government of pushing through crucial farm laws amid a din in the Upper House in September last year.